Mineral County

 Elizabeth Dye Walker’s World of Transportation: Getting Around Before the Automobile

 When Elizabeth Dye Walker lived in the Old Stone House of Mineral County in the beginning of the twentieth century, getting around employed a diversity of methods.
-It could mean a horseback ride, a horse-drawn buggy, or taking the Twin Mountain & Potomac Railroad, which rolled through her property blasting its whistle so she could run outside and wave.
+It could mean a horseback ride, a horse-drawn buggy, or taking the Twin Mountain & Potomac Railroad.
 Where the railroad once ran, across the Northwestern Turnpike from the Stone House, now lies a trucking facility.
 Elizabeth Dye Walker’s childhood in the Stone House was colored by these various modes for motion, the resilient horse-drawn buggy and sled, a fruitless fruit-filled train, and a peculiar horseless carriage.

 Traveller’s Rest: Travel in the Stagecoach Age